 The assessment taxonomy encompasses what will be assessed, where the assessments will take place, and who will lead the assessment.

 The government program/project office, in conjunction with the prime contractor, should make an early determination of potential issues by breaking out system, subsystem, or component level for analysis and then determining the applicability of components for evaluation.
 Consideration should also be given to associated test and assembly processes.
 The following questions have been developed to assist in the determination of elements to be assessed.
-All critical Technology Elements and other significant areas of the work breakdown structure or bill of materials should be subject to the following filtering questions.
-Any “yes” responses imply that an assessment of manufacturing readiness may be needed for that element as a function of risk.
+All critical technologies, immature manufacturing processes, and other significant areas of the work breakdown structure or bill of materials should be subject to the following filtering questions.
+Any “yes” responses imply that an assessment of manufacturing readiness may be needed for that element to categorize the degree of technical and manufacturing risk.

 Materials: Are there materials which have not been demonstrated in similar products or manufacturing processes?